|

 6. Lot Numbers should be simple: 1, 2, 3, etc., without vendor initials, on labels affixed to the BACK of Lot containers.

 7. There is no ‘No Reserve’.
-The minimum Reserve Price is 50p.
+The minimum Reserve Price is £1.

 8. The maximum number of Lots in any Auction will be 300.
-Vending will close when 300 Lots have been accepted, or no later than 6 WEEKS* before the Auction date.
-The principle of ‘first come, first served’ will be applied at all times. *Preparation of the Catalogue must start 6 weeks before the auction.
+The principle of ‘first come, first served’ will be applied at all times.
+Vending will close when 300 Lots have been accepted, or no later than 6 WEEKS before the Auction date (because preparation of the Catalogue must start 6 weeks before the auction).

-9. A Vendor offering Lots that could cause the 300 to be exceeded will be invited to combine or withdraw Lots of his choice to avoid contravening Rule 7.
+9. A Vendor offering Lots that could cause the number of lots to exceed 300 will be invited to combine or withdraw Lots of his/her choice to avoid contravening Rule 8.

 10. The Auction Manager reserves the right to refuse any Lot(s) which he deems unsuitable for any reason whatsoever for inclusion in the auction.